What is Disability Studies?

 The Society for Disability Studies (SDS) is a scholarly organization for people involved in disability studies.
 SDS holds an annual conference and publishes a quarterly journal.
-There is also a disability studies archive of articles published by Leeds University in the UK, and a quarterly journal, The Review of Disability Studies published at the University of Hawaii.
+There is also The Review of Disability Studies published at the University of Hawaii.

 If you want to study Disability Studies, consider the following sample of universities that offer programs in this area:

 Ohio State University offers an undergraduate minor and a graduate specialization.

 University of Hawaii at Manoa offers a graduate certificate.

 University of Illinois- Chicago offers an MS or a PhD.